-MAP 3.2 Off-Site Structures Opportunities
+MAP 3.2 Off-Site Structures

 A second entrance is located on Meetinghouse Road where a paved private driveway leads to the former Odell house, and a third entrance/maintenance road follows the western edge of the property off Meetinghouse Road.
-Meetinghouse Road has a very narrow paved surface.
-Based upon feedback from key person interviews and from Advisory Committee members, neighboring landowners have indicated a preference to not encourage public access to the Preserve by way of Meetinghouse Road.
+Meetinghouse Road is a very narrow local road that is not suitable for two-way traffic, and its intersection with Birmingham Road has steep slopes and limited sight lines.
+Based upon feedback from key person interviews and from Advisory Committee members, neighboring landowners have indicated a preference to discourage public access to the Preserve by way of Meetinghouse Road.
 Although the maintenance road entrance is likely to be retained for access, there is an opportunity to remove the existing driveway and restore it to meadow condition.